WeiShaoD/neuroimage-menu/docs/source/Hippo_seg_manual/Medial_Temporal_Lobes_Landmarks/landmarks.rst

  B The amygdala is located superior and the ventricle is lateral to the hippocampal head C Ambient gyrus appears in the same slice as the appearance of the hippocampal head

-After identifying the hippocampal head on 2-3 slices (depending on the brain you are segment subfields of the hippocampus.
-At this point, the hippocampus will look thicker than previo$ have smoothed out.
-This is the first slice of the dentate gyrus (DG) and, by extension, ot$ should be visible, separating hippocampal cornu ammonis area 1 (CA1) from DG.
-Note that in$ ammonis area 3 (CA3).

 .. image:: mark9.png

 **Figure 4.6**: This image depicts the first appearance of the hippocampal head (shown in orange).
 Notice the ventricle laterally, and the ambient gyrus